 This is Pater Noster, a design for a typeface I first posted on TypeOff. in 2004.
 Although it isn’t a completed, released font, it has been used on a few occasions.

 The image above shows a digital version of American Uncial – the URW digitization.
-American Uncial was originally designed by Victor Hammer in 1943 and cast for him by the Dearborn Type Foundry a few years later.
-Victor Hammer was an Austrian typographer who dedicated his career to designing Uncial typefaces, which he also used to set books with at his own private presses.
-His first published typeface, Hammerschrift, was released by the Klingspor foundry in Offenbach, Germany, in 1923.
+American Uncial was designed and cut by Victor Hammer during early 1940s.
+The Dearborn Type Foundry cast it for him in 1943.
+Victor Hammer was an Austrian typographer who dedicated his career to designing uncial typefaces, which he also used to set books with at his own private presses.
+His first published typeface, Hammerschrift, was released by the Gebr.
+Klingspor foundry in Offenbach, Germany, in 1923.
 You can read all about that in another post on this site: Victor Hammer and Gebr.
 Klingspor.

-The digital version of American Uncial is probably the most ubiquitous Uncial typeface in the world, including Ireland.
+The digital version of American Uncial is probably the most ubiquitous uncial font in the world, including Ireland.
 Unfortunately, its forms are not quite Irish; its i is dotted, and the shape of the dot runs the risk of looking like an accented i, which it is not.
 American Uncial is unicase; the upper and lowercase letters are the same style and size.

-In 1953, American Uncial was re-released by Klingspor founry.
-It was renamed Neue Hammer Unziale.
-Like the original metal type version of American Uncial, Neue Hammer Unziale has both upper and lowercase letters.
-The uppercase letters are more Roman, while the lowercase is more Uncial.
-Unfortunately for American Uncial’s brand legacy, it is a unicase font in its digital incarnation appear as unicase fonts.
+In 1953, American Uncial was re-released by the Gebr.
+Klingspor foundry, renamed Neue Hammer-Unziale.
+Like the original metal type version of American Uncial, Neue Hammer-Unziale has both upper and lowercase letters.
+The uppercase letters are more roman, while the lowercase is more uncial.
+Unfortunately for American Uncial’s brand legacy, it is a unicase font in its digital incarnation.

-In fact, most of the letters in the digital versions of American Uncial aren’t even the original design’s lowercase, but a set of special drop cap letters from Klingspor’s Neue Hammer Unziale.
+In fact, most of the letters in the digital versions of American Uncial aren’t even the original design’s lowercase, but a set of special drop cap letters from Gebr.
+Klingspor’s Neue Hammer-Unziale.
 This is particularly crass, as the drop caps were intended to stand on their own at the beginnings of paragraphs, and not be formed into words or lines of text.
 Really, no one should ever use the digital version of American Uncial for anything.
-Neue Hammer Unziale is a superior alternative that encapsulates Hammer’s original design better.
+Neue Hammer-Unziale is a superior alternative that encapsulates Hammer’s original design better.